Welcome to our Paris travel journal. This is the end of it.

 We finished the night at a little cool bar called Le Festin Nu.
 They were projecting Once Upon A Time In America and even though they only had 3 taps, they were very impressive ones.

 I just love the fruit markets in our neighbourhood.
-The picture doesn't do it justice, but there are decoratively balanced on juice bottles and placed artfully around the tables.
+The picture doesn't do it justice, but they are decoratively balanced on juice bottles and placed artfully around the tables.

 It's very inviting. 😊